 Depending upon which type of battery you have, there are different methods of properly disposing - DISPOSING OF GENERAL PURPOSE & ALKALINE BATTERIES: Alkaline batteries can be safely disposed of with normal household waste.
 Due to concerns about mercury in the municipal solid waste stream, manufacturers have voluntarily eliminated all of the added mercury from alkaline batteries since 1993.
 Alkaline batteries are composed primarily of common metals — steel, zinc, and manganese — and do not pose a health or environmental risk during normal use or disposal.
 It is important not to dispose of large amounts of alkaline batteries in a group.
 Used batteries are often not completely ’dead’.
 Grouping used batteries together can sometimes bring these ’live’ batteries into contact with one another, creating safety risks.
 Proven cost-effective and environmentally safe recycling processes are not yet universally available for alkaline batteries.
 RECYCLING BATTERIES WITH OTHER CHEMISTRIES: Due to the chemicals in some batteries, you should recycle rechargeable, lithium, lithium ion, and zinc air batteries.
 In addition to “traditional” rechargeable batteries like AA or AAA, rechargeable batteries like the ones found in everyday household items such as cameras, cell phones, laptops, and power tools should also be recycled.
 Look for the battery recycling seals on rechargeable batteries.
 These types of batteries can be brought to the DPW and Home Depot for disposal.

 To dispose of an item that does not fit in the City issued trash bag, you will need to purchase a $10 Bulk Item Sticker.
-These may be purchased at The Building Center, Stop & Shop, and also the DPW.
-Examples of some of the types of items used with Bulk Item Stickers include: furniture, plastic cased vacuum cleaners, mattresses, rugs, entertainment centers, toilets.
+These may be purchased at The Building Center and the DPW.
+Examples of some of the types of items used with Bulk Item Stickers include furniture, plastic cased vacuum cleaners, rugs, entertainment centers, toilets.

 Household Hazardous Waste Day is typically held once annually and is typically held on the last Saturday in September.